IbuildingsItaly/agenda/README.md

 A new folder called *production* is created under *build*: here you can find the production build of Agenda, ready to use.

 ### Native
+For native builds, the [**Android SDK**](http://developer.android.com/sdk/index.html) is needed.
+So, download and install it firstly.

-If you want to make a build for mobile devices (phone, tablet and so on), then launch the following command from the root of Agenda:
+Now, if you want to make a build for mobile devices (phone, tablet and so on), then launch the following command from the root of Agenda:

 ```bash
 $ cd /path/to/Agenda